emelonakos/Bloodpebble/README.md

   - Bloodstone does not.
 Working on a library for other plugins to use?
 Choose Bloodpebble for your hot-reloading needs.
 - Bloodpebble is not required as a dependency.
 Simply drop your plugins into the BloodpebblePlugins folder and you're good to go.
   - Bloodstone can only reload plugins if they opt-in using its API.
 Broken bloodstone = broken dependent plugins.
+- Bloodpebble can automatically reload plugins when files are changed in the BloodpebblePlugins folder.
+  - Bloodstone cannot.
+A manual reload is required.

 ### Installation